truenas/documentation/content/SCALE/SCALETutorials/Virtualization/AccessingNASFromVM.md

 ---
 title: "Accessing NAS From a VM"
-description: "This article provides instructions on how to create a bridge interface for the VM and provides Linux and Windows examples."
+description: "Provides instructions on how to create a bridge interface for the VM and provides Linux and Windows examples."
 weight: 20
 alias: /scale/scaleuireference/virtualization/accessingnasfromvm/
 tags: